NREL/WETOStack/docs/best_practices.md

 [Wind Energy Technologies Office (WETO)](https://www.energy.gov/eere/wind/wind-energy-technologies-office).
 While the traditional output of research is academic publication, software development efforts are increasingly a major focus.
-Software tools in the research environment allow researchers to describe an idea and quickly increase the scope and scale.
-As a product of research, these tools represent a direct pipeline from researcher to industry practitioners since they implementation of ideas described in academic publications.
+Software tools in the research environment allow researchers to describe an idea and quickly increase the scope and scale as they study it further.
+As a product of research, these tools represent a direct pipeline from researcher to industry practitioners since they are the implementation of ideas described in academic publications.
 Given this vital role in wind energy research and commercial development, the broad research software portfolio supported by WETO must maintain a minimum level of quality to support the wind energy field in the growing transition to renewable energy. **This report outlines a series of best practices to be adopted by all